 Technology is slowly but indisputably changing the way we think and do in the manufacturing industry.
-The manufacturing operations are using smarter equipments but the amount of silo data collected by connected and other devices are making data collation and interpretation a daunting task.
+The manufacturing operations are using smarter equipment but the amount of silo data collected by connected and other devices are making data collation and interpretation a daunting task.

-Internet of Things or Industry 4.0, as it is called in the context of manufacturing production, is bringing in a much required dynamic change in the operational innovation and excellence by creating a world that brings together connective technology, the cloud and Big data; a world where faster and better informed decisions can be made in a snap.
+Internet of Things or Industry 4.0, as it is called in the context of manufacturing production, is bringing in a much required dynamic change in the operational innovation and excellence by creating a world that brings together connective technology, the cloud, and Big data; a world where faster and better-informed decisions can be made in a snap.
 When you break it down, this means that through IoT, smart manufacturing captures and highlights all available information, right from the plant floor to the other levels of supply chain, real-time.

 IDC survey results show that 55.0% of discrete manufacturers are researching, piloting, or in production with IoT initiatives.
 And IDC forecasts the worldwide IoT market will grow from $1.3 trillion in 2013 to $3.04 trillion in 2020.
 The statistics tell it like it is; according to a TATA Consultancy survey, Manufacturers utilizing IoT solutions in 2014 saw an average 28.5% increase in revenues between 2013 and 2014.
 Business Insider estimates that global manufacturers will invest $70 billion on IoT solutions in 2020 and the primary motivation for adoption here is the difference to the bottom-line.